vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/readme.md

 ## Usage

-You can use DI on your client to resolve contracts and execute methods as you would normally would.
+You can use DI on your client to resolve contracts and execute methods as you normally would.

 Inside blazor components, you can use attribute `[Inject]`